 However, there are health implications to doing both of these things.
 Having a fan on while you sleep can be bad for asthma and allergy suffers, as dust and pollen can be blown around the room, causing flare ups.
 Having a window open during the night can let in all sorts of bugs and creepy crawlies, making you more susceptible to insect bites.

-One of the greatest investments you can make to ensure your home is more comfortable in the summer months is to get air conditioning.
+One of the greatest investments you can make to ensure your home is more comfortable in the summer months is to get air conditioning installed from a company like Morris Jenkins.
 Air conditioning for your home is incredibly popular in the US and other countries around the world, and the people of the UK are finally starting to see the benefit.
 Whether you consider a wall mounted air conditioning unit or a portable unit, ensure you get it installed properly using a company like JAK Services AC Installation for peace of mind.
 You’ll feel cool when the temperatures rise and be able to breathe in clean, filtered air.

 There are many different types of air conditioning units that will suit different home set ups.
 How do you know which type you should use and will it be a worthy investment?